 —Lucia Chiavola Birnbaun, The Future has an Ancient Heart

-My work is in service to the Earth Mother, enchantment, and the great mystery.
+My work is an act of remembrance in service to the Earth Mother, enchantment, and the great mystery.

 My people come from the Mountains and coasts of Southern Italy.
 I grew up in a matriarchal household in a diverse working class community and the love, camaraderie, and ingenuity I experienced has deeply shaped who I am.
 I stand firmly in solidarity with all workers and people rejecting their oppression and working towards liberation worldwide.
 I operate outside the margins and am interested in telling stories that often remain in the dark.
 My deep unwavering love of and connection to the land is the driving force of my life and work and I hope to help others remember how vital all of our connections with land truly are, as empire continues to sever this connection, enclose the land, and exploit our material existence.